MEI travel banner

 If you’re anything like me, you might be due for some new luggage.
 Make sure it’s lightweight and has 4 spinner wheels so that it’s easy to board your cruise ship and disembark (even if you do self-disembarkation).

-Recently, I got new hard side luggage and I’m loving it!
+Recently, I got this new hard side luggage two years ago and it’s still going strong!

 Recommended: 2 Piece Luggage Set (check price & reviews on Amazon here)